MiladFarazian/MiladFarazian/README.md

 ## I'm a Student, Software Developer, and Team Player!

-- 🌱 I’m currently learning new courses on Artificial Intelligence & Ethics and Algorithms
 - 👯 I’m looking to collaborate with other software developers on meaningful projects
-- 🥅 2020 Goals: Gain the neccesary skills to enhance my understanding of Data Science and Machine Learning
+- 🥅 2021 Goals: Begin to work full-time as part of a team and expand, improving my knowledge of how to use Git and Jira
 - ⚡ Fun fact: I love swimming and going to the beach.
 I like to dance too!

 ### Connect with me: